Color and Interior Brick Tones

 To integrate a brick feature into your decorating scheme, first decide whether you want to feature or downplay its presence in the room.
 Use its hue to choose wall colors accordingly.
-See page 2 for tips and suggestions.

 If the brick is a color you cannot live with, consider painting it.
-See page 3 for tips and suggestions on painting brick.

 Treat the brick's color as you would a fabric, paint, or carpet color, and use the color wheel to guide you toward harmonious hues.